RTippin/messenger-demo/README.md

 # Tippin's Messenger Demo
 Laravel 6 messenger demo app by Richard Tippin.
 Working to release this messenger as a package for use with laravel.
 This is a fully featured stand alone app you can use as a demo or extract my source to fit your needs.

+****Please note that until I ready to extract this further into a package, I will be constantly moving items around, and will soon be redoing the entire database structure to utilize more pivots to avoid duplicated data***

 ### Checkout the [LIVE DEMO](https://tippindev.com)
 *The database and all uploaded files are wiped and reset weekly*